Skip to main content

 Notes

 This system is a lightweight customized system.
-The built-in components and services such as klipper are not the official version and do not support users to modify or upgrade them.
+The built-in components and services such as klipper are not the official version, and users are not allowed to modify or upgrade them.

 • The system account for FLYOS-FAST is root, and the password is mellow